benhamin/portfolio/README.md

 ## Delete Excel Rows Based on Order Number
 Simple tool to delete a row based on order number.

+## PDF Split and Merge
+Simple tool to split a page and then merge it.

 Tags: Excel, COM